This information will prepare you to have a magnetic resonance imaging (MRI) core biopsy of your breast.

 - You will change into a hospital gown before going into the scanning area.
 For safety reasons, you will place your clothing, credit and ATM cards, and any objects (such as your phone, jewelry, coins, and glasses), in a locker.
 This is because objects with even a small amount of metal can fly into the magnet, and the magnet can damage items such as mobile phones and credit cards.

 - You will be taken to the scanning room and helped onto the padded MRI table.
 You will lie facedown on your stomach with your hands above your head.
 Your breasts will fit into cushioned holes in the table, which contains coils that detect magnetic signals from the MRI machine.
 The MRI machine is a large, donut-shaped magnet.
 It makes a loud tapping noise while the scan is in progress..
 When you have been made as comfortable as possible on the MRI table, your technologist will slide it into the magnetic part of the machine.
 You will be able to speak with your technologist during the entire scan.

 - It is important to lie still and breathe normally during the scan.
 The scan itself does not hurt, but lying on the table for 45 to 60 minutes may be uncomfortable.
 If you think this will be a problem for you, tell your doctor before you come for the scan.
 The MRI images taken during the scan will help your doctor locate the biopsy target.

 - Once the biopsy target is located, a local anesthetic will be injected in the area where your doctor will be working.
 Your radiologist will insert a needle and remove breast tissue.
 This tissue will be sent to the Pathology Department to see if it contains cancer cells.
 A small marker may be left at the spot of your incision in order to help your doctor identify the biopsied area.
 You will not be able to feel this marker.

 After Your Procedure

-You will be able to return home after your procedure.
-You will be given instructions on how to care for the biopsy site.
+- You will be given instructions on how to care for your biopsy incision.